 liz @ greenwisejv.org

-Liz is the communications and community engagement manager for Greenwise Joint Venture.
+Liz is the communications director for Greenwise Joint Venture.
 With a background in communications, online technology and community organizing, she’s passionate about using her self-described “nerd skills” to inspire engagement in green initiatives at the corporate, governmental and community levels.

 Prior to Greenwise, Liz was a communications strategist for California’s largest public employee union where she used new media tools to engage state employees in labor campaigns.
 During her time with the City of Roseville Liz served as the communications lead for the public works department where she designed marketing campaigns for alternative transportation programs including Roseville Transit, bike lanes and bike trails, and the transportation systems management (TSM) program.

 Liz serves on the National Brain Tumor Society medical advisory board and UC Davis Adolescent and Young Adult Cancer advisory board.
 In December 2012 Liz was recognized by the Sacramento Business Journal as one of the “40 Under 40″ making a difference in the Sacramento community.

 Project Manager, Edible Sac High